All about Dyslexia

 However, that is not the case.
 Individuals with dyslexia have a minimum of average intelligence.
 Here is a quick blog on Understanding How Dyslexia Affects Speech and what it is.

-Following are the common types of learning disabilities.
-Dyslexia is one of them.
+Following are the common types of learning disability in children.
+Dyslexia disorder is one of them.
 And also the most common one.
-Almost 80% of individuals with a learning disability are estimated to have dyslexia.
+Almost 80% of individuals with a learning disability are estimated to have dyslexia disorder.
+If you are looking to understand what is dyslexia in children, this article provides all the essential insights.

 Causes of Dyslexia

 It is commonly seen in families.
-Dyslexia may be associated with some genes inherited from parents.
+Dyslexia learning disorder may be associated with some genes inherited from parents.
 However, we do not know the exact cause of dyslexia.

 Signs of Dyslexia

-The signs of dyslexia usually start appearing when your child starts school.
-In other words, the signs appear at this age because it is at this stage that children learn to read.
-Thus, a child with dyslexia may show the following signs:
+The signs of dyslexia disorder usually start appearing when your child starts school.
+In other words, the symptoms of dyslexia in children appear at this age because it is at this stage that children learn to read.
+Thus, a child with dyslexia learning disorder may show the following signs:

 Characteristics by age